xoblite/HAP-NodeJS-accessories/README.md

 _(Nb.
 I started working on [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) accessory plugins a few weeks back and will start uploading the first public ones here shortly.
 This readme will be continuously updated, however the code itself should hopefully be somewhat self-explainable... ;) )_

+**SuperSnap_accessory.js**

+_(image to be added)_

+A multi-purpose tool to deliver snapshot photos and/or images via the HomeKit camera interface.
+Building off a merge and modification of the original HAP-NodeJS camera accessory code, this plugin provides integration with the Raspberry Pi Camera as well as to "random image" services like Picsum Photos, LoremFlickr and PlaceIMG.
+More information to be added later.

 **Unicorn_pHAT_accessory.js**

 <img src="http://xoblite.net/images/homekit-plugin-unicorn-phat.png" width="10%" height="10%">